shenyaojin/shenyaojin.github.io/_posts/2022-07-09-summer-research-update.md

 ### Output the strain data
 use "diff" to get the strain data.
 Here is a small question: I'm not quite sure that I need to do the differential before resampling (interval is 1 point, that means $$\Delta = a_{t+1} - a_{t}$$ ) or after resampling(Interval is about 50 points, $$\Delta = a_{t+50} - a_{t}$$).

+Anyway, I chose the latter method to do the differential because I believe it'll be more reasonable.

 ### Appendix: code here.
 It is also saved in the working folder.